najmunnaharneha/najmunnaharneha/README.md

 Agile, goal-oriented.
 Owns a track record of success in consistently identifying and meeting the technology demands of enterprises through clever innovation.
 Proficient in developing user-friendly creative web technologies with clean code.

-Skills:  JavaScript / ReactJS / jQuery / SASS / HTML / CSS / PHP / Laravel
+Skills:  JavaScript / ReactJS / jQuery / SASS / HTML / CSS / PHP

 <!-- - 🔭 I’m currently working on A service app based on Laravel  -->
 - 🌱 I’m currently learning ReactJS